Voltage: 220V, Frequency: 50Hz

 If traveling with children it is important to be aware of their safety.
 As pools and waterways are unpatrolled, it is essential to remain vigilant and to remain within sight of other people.

-You will have the chance to visit a local family's home and share a traditional meal with them.
-This enables meaningful cultural exchange and helps to support their livelihood.
+During a journey through Mongolia, you will have the opportunity to visit a local home and share a meal with the family, in traditional style and in a way which highlight Mongolians' hospitality to visitors in this regard.
 Learn more about our focus on responsible travel.